 This programme will equip you with the knowledge and skills to be a competent and confident nursing and social work professional.
 Once qualified, you will be well placed to take up posts in a variety of health and social work settings, particularly in the integrated children's and young people's workforce.

-On successful completion of the programme, you will gain eligiblity for registration with the Nursing and Midwifery Council as a qualified children's nurse and eligibility to apply for registration with the Health and Care Professions Council as a qualified social worker (subject to programme approval).
+On successful completion of the programme, you will gain eligiblity for registration with the Nursing and Midwifery Council as a qualified children's nurse and eligibility to apply for registration with the Health and Care Professions Council as a qualified social worker.